hamza-Algohary/Coulomb/README.md

 ```

 ## License
-Distributed under the GPLv3 License.
+Coulomb is released under the terms of the GNU General Public License v3
 <!--## Acknowledgments-->